yoshihikoueno/dsargparse/README.md

 Example
 ---------
-Suppose to make a following trivial greeting command consists of two subcommands supplied as functions shown below.
+Suppose we are to expose 2 functions `greeting` and `goodbye` to the commandline interface.

 ```python
 def greeting(title, name):